 # choice of colours is limitless and a good beautician can even mix to create a special shade just for you.
 Especially handy if you want to match shoes or dress, corporate or wedding cake…

 After the ordeal, my poor nails have been receiving lots of tender care.
 Mostly in the form of soothing words, daily oil application plus the miracle mani – pedi masque for Barry M.

 Nail care to nourish and restore: Nail mask and nail rehab

 Barry M nail mask Is described as a pampering party for nails and costs just £3.99.
 Well worth a try and creates a soft look camouflaging the ugly damaged nails.
 As well as nourish and care for abused nails.
 I also tried Sally Hansen nail rehab, which is also showing some promising results.
 Both products can be bought inexpensively at a chemists and thankfully do not require ‘professional’ skills to apply.

 It will take me 6- months to a year to get my nails back into a state, fit to face the world.
-I was lucky to have realised the disaster and stoped the gel applications while relatively healthy nail beds were still intact.
+I was lucky to have realised the disaster and terminated the gel pedis, while relatively healthy nail beds remained intact.

 Personally, I will not be putting my nails through that ordeal again.
 Condition and health are far more important than fake gloss.